-Law enforcement personnel are unable to ensure the security of civilians in CAR.
+Law enforcement is unable to ensure the security of civilians.

-Respect curfews and restrictions on movement which may be imposed without warning.
+Police may impose curfews and restrictions without warning.

-Depart by commercial means if it is safe to do so.
-If, despite this advice, you choose to remain in the CAR, have appropriate personal security measures in place.
+Leave by commercial means if it is safe to do so.
+If you stay in the CAR, arrange personal safety measures.

-If, despite our advice, you decide to travel to this area:
+If, despite our advice, you travel to the CAR: